 Every screen can be a TV screen if it just tries hard enough.
-Just like her parents before her may have been, your toddler is probably drawn to the light, color, and movement that pours out of screens as big as a laptop or as small as a phone, and any one of them can switch on TV shows or cartoons full of images specifically designed to keep children interested.
+Just like his parents before him may have been, your toddler is probably drawn to the light, color, and movement that pours out of screens as big as a laptop or as small as a phone, and any one of them can switch on TV shows or cartoons full of images specifically designed to keep children interested.
 Screen time generally, and TV shows specifically, can be tempting to new parents as a way to keep their rugrats quietly occupied, but warnings against the effects of too much TV on young brains stretch back to long before Baby was born.
 So how much TV should toddlers be watching?

 The American Academy of Pediatrics recommends no regular TV watching for children under the age of 2, and limiting TV time to around 1 to 2 hours a day for children over 2.
 One of the biggest reasons for this recommendation is that studies show that children under 2 generally don’t have the understanding to actually learn anything from educational videos.
 They don’t have the ability to make the connection between anything on-screen and what it’s supposed to represent in the real world.
 Even once they start making those connections, young children still learn better from live people than they do from digital images, no matter how educational those digital images are.

-Education isn’t everything, though, and Baby is still a few years away from kindergarten, anyway, so how much learning does she really need to do?
+Education isn’t everything, though, and Baby is still a few years away from kindergarten, anyway, so how much learning does he really need to do?
 One of the AAP’s main concerns is that screen time takes away time children could be spending being around and interacting with their parents, since small children learn from human interactions, and don’t learn as effectively from screens.

 The concern is that that these children will fall behind developmentally because they won’t be getting as much direct human interaction.
 This worry seems like something of an all-or-nothing argument, though.
 Can’t children get a little screen time, and, at the same time, plenty of time to hang out with their parents or caregivers, and learn about the world that way?
 Can a little screen time be part of a balanced mental diet?